 In 1795, Catherine II signed a decree on founding the cast iron mill - the first in the south of the Russian Empire.
 It was constructed in the river Lugan valley and due to it the town was founded.

 In 1797, the settlement which grew round the plant was called Lugansky plant.
 Specialists and workers were recruited from inner Russian gubernias and partly from abroad.
 In 1800, the first blast-furnace at Lugansky canon foundry produced cast iron.

 In the early 19th century, its favorable location on the ways among central regions of Russia and port towns Rostov and Taganrog promoted development of trade.
 Trade and handicraft institutions grew around the town.

-In the mid 70s of the 19th century, Lugansk was involved in transportation construction.
+In the mid 70s of the 19th century, it was involved in transportation construction.
 The railway was opened.
 In 1882, the emperor signed a decree founding the town of Lugansk on the base the settlement Lugansky.

-In 1956, the population of Lugansk was over 250,000.
-In 1958, the historical name Lugansk was returned to the city.
+In 1956, the population was over 250,000.
+In 1958, the historical name “Lugansk” was returned to the city.
 In 1970, it was again renamed into Voroshilovgrad after death of K.Ye.
 Voroshilov (1969).

 In 1972, the football team “Zarya” (Voroshilovgrad) became the USSR champion for the first and the last time.
 It was the first USSR champion from the city which was not the capital of the republic.

-Lugansk has teacher-training, medical, agricultural, and machine-building institutes.
+The city has teacher-training, medical, agricultural, and machine-building institutes.

 The climate of the area is of moderate continental type.
-Summers are hot, average temperature in July is 22 degrees C above zero, winters are cold, average temperature in January is 8 degrees C below zero.
+Summers are hot, average temperature in July is 22 degrees Celsius above zero, winters are cold, average temperature in January is 8 degrees C below zero.

 Local History Museum.
 One of the oldest museums in Donbass is located in the constructivist building of 1976.
-Seven exhibits are devoted to the history of Lugansk region from ancient times to the present day.
+Seven exhibits are devoted to the history of the region from ancient times to the present day.

 Tanks Mark-5.
 Two unique British tanks Mark-5 (Mark V) “Ricardo” are the part of the memorial complex “Monument to Revolutionary Fighters”.
 Both tanks were produced in the UK in 1917-1918.
-During the Civil War the tanks were supporting the fighting troops of Denikin.
+During the Civil War, the tanks were supporting the fighting troops of Denikin.
 They were captured by the Red Army and formed the basis of its first tank brigade.

 The main exhibition is devoted to the development of the city in the 19th century.
-At the entrance there is an exhibition of old cannons made at Lugansk foundry.
-Address: Lugansk, Karl Marx Str., 30.
+At the entrance, there is an exhibition of old cannons made at Lugansk foundry.
+Karl Marx Street, 30.
 Opening hours: 9:00-16:30, days off - Saturday, Sunday.

 Stone Statues Park.
 The park-museum has one of the largest collections of stone statues of the 11th-12th centuries in Ukraine.
 The museum is located on the territory of Lugansk National University.
 Statues are the sculptures 1-4 meters height, depicting warriors (sometimes women).